tlswg/dtls13-spec/draft-ietf-tls-dtls13.md

 forgery (e.g., SCTP with SCTP-AUTH), then it is safer to send alerts because an attacker will have difficulty forging a datagram that will not be rejected by the transport layer.

+### AEAD Limits

+Section 5.5 of TLS {{!TLS13}} defines limits on the number of records that can be protected using the same keys.
+These limits are specific to an AEAD algorithm, and apply equally to DTLS.
+Implementations SHOULD NOT protect more records than allowed by the limit specified for the negotiated AEAD.

+{{!TLS13}} does not specify a limit for AEAD_AES_128_CCM, but the analysis in
+{{ccm-bounds}} shows that a limit of 2^23 packets can be used to obtain the same confidentiality protection as the limits specified in TLS.

+The usage limits defined in TLS 1.3 exist for protection against attacks on confidentiality and apply to successful applications of AEAD protection.
+The integrity protections in authenticated encryption also depend on limiting the number of attempts to forge packets.
+TLS achieves this by closing connections after any record fails an authentication check.
+In comparison, DTLS ignores any packet that cannot be authenticated, allowing multiple forgery attempts.

+Implementations MUST count the number of received packets that fail authentication.
+If the number of packets that fail authentication exceeds a limit that is specific to the AEAD in use, an implementation MUST immediately close the connection.
+Implementations SHOULD initiate a key update before reaching this limit.
+Applying a limit reduces the probability that an attacker is able to successfully forge a packet; see {{AEBounds}} and {{ROBUST}}.

+For AEAD_AES_128_GCM, AEAD_AES_256_GCM, and AEAD_CHACHA20_POLY1305, the limit
+on the number of records that fail authentication is 2^36.
+Note that the analysis in {{AEBounds}} supports a higher limit for the AEAD_AES_128_GCM and AEAD_AES_256_GCM, but this specification recommends a lower limit.
+For AEAD_AES_128_CCM, the limit on the number of records that fail authentication is 2^23.5; see {{ccm-bounds}}.

+The AEAD_AES_128_CCM_8 AEAD, as used in TLS_AES_128_CCM_SHA256, does not have a limit on the number of records that fail authentication that both limits the probability of forgery by the same amount and does not expose implementations to the risk of denial of service; see {{ccm-short}}.
+Therefore, TLS_AES_128_CCM_SHA256 MUST NOT used in DTLS without additional safeguards against forgery.
+Implementations MUST set usage limits for AEAD_AES_128_CCM_8 based on an understanding of any additional forgery protections that are used.

+Any TLS cipher suite that is specified for use with DTLS MUST define limits on the use of the associated AEAD function that preserves margins for both confidentiality and integrity.
+That is, limits MUST be specified for the number of packets that can be authenticated and for the number packets that can fail authentication.
+Providing a reference to any analysis upon which values are based - and any assumptions used in that analysis - allows limits to be adapted to varying usage conditions.

 # The DTLS Handshake Protocol {#dtls}